estherwng/CS1114/README.md

 # CS1114
 NYU Tandon CS1114 Intro to Programming & Problem Solving.
-This repository includes my homework assignments
+This repository includes my homework assignments from the course.